johnomarkid/johnomar-dev/content/blog/await-and-process/index.md

 description: Learn how to await the result of an async function and then apply additional processing on it in one line of Javascript.
 ---

-Have you ever wanted a one-liner that let's you `await` the result of a function and to some further processing?
+Have you ever wanted a one-liner that let's you `await` the result of a function and do some further processing?

 Instead of: